IceHe/lib/mac/setup-guide.md

 #### SSH Key

-Using the SSH protocol, you can connect and authenticate to remote servers and services
+Using the SSH protocol, I can connect and authenticate to remote servers and services

-- With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit
+- With SSH keys, I can connect to GitHub without supplying my username and personal access token at each visit

 How to :